yzgyyang/stuff/BeagleBone_FreeBSD_SPI_Setup.md

 ### 3. Let them blink!

 Now the display works really well with the static states of the job.
-However, we notice that the `blue_anime` and `red_anime` colours in Jenkins, which indicate a project is in the process of building (and should be blinking), are treating as static status as well.
+However, we noticed that the `blue_anime` and `red_anime` colours in Jenkins, which indicate a project is in the process of building (and should be blinking), were treated as static status in the code.

-How can we blink the LEDs while keeping their current status?
-We add a `blink_flag` boolean inside the loop, reverse it each time, and decide if we should turn the lights off based on that.
+How can we make the LEDs blink while keeping their current status?
+We added a `blink_flag` boolean inside the loop, reversed it each time, and decided if we should turn the lights off based on that.

 Add the flag to the LED updating loop:
 ```python